OUF OF STOCK - PRODUCT IS CURRENTLY NOT AVAILABLE

 What are Breathing Toys?

-Breathing Toys are physical toys that run on breathing.
-First version of our Breathing Toys packages are Racing Cars (seen above).
+Breathing toys are physical toys that run on breathing.
+The first version of our Breathing Toys packages are Racing Cars (seen above).

 So, first Games and now Toys?

-Yes, Breathing Games have proven to be efficient in motivating kids in doing the exercises and they provide a visual feedback that allows kids to track their results and commit to their improvement.
-Breathing Toys bring this visual feedback into the real physical environment making the breathing exercise experience even more natural and real.
+Yes, breathing games have proven to be efficient in motivating kids to do the exercises, and they provide visual feedback that allows kids to track their results and commit to their improvement.
+Breathing toys bring this visual feedback into the real physical environment, making the breathing exercise experience even more natural and real.

 What inspired you to create Breathing Toys?

 Parents of kids who use our products did.
-So many times we heard how great our idea is, but that those parents felt uneasy encouraging their kids to use computers and smartphones even more as they already do.
-Moving breathing interaction from digital into the physical felt like a step backwards back then, but now it appears it was a step in the right direction.
+So many times we heard how great our idea is, but that those parents felt uneasy encouraging their kids to use computers and smartphones even more than they already do.
+Moving digital interaction into the physical realm felt like a step backwards then, but now it appears it was a step in the right direction.

 What age group are Breathing Toys designated towards?